anj4lisingh/admission/README.md

 # admission
-created a online admission site for our college
+created an online admission site for our college